Montana-Media-Arts/creative-coding-1/modules/week-10/_posts/2017-02-02-defining-functions.md

 # Naming Functions

-When defining functions, you should follow the same naming conventions followed for variables in JavaScript.
+When defining functions, you should follow the same [naming conventions as used for variables in JavaScript]({{site.baseurl}}/modules/week-5/naming-variables/).
 These conventions are;

 #### Function Naming Rules